mishok2503/KVik/README.md

 ### Data File

-Data File is one huge file that is stored on `HDD`.
+`Data File` is one huge file that is stored on `HDD`.
 It also maintains linked list of deleted entries so that it is easy to put new values on place of deleted ones.

-It doesn't store any additional data, only values.
+`Data File` doesn't store any additional data, only values.

 ## API